Rex-Acme: Company History

 William Williamson formed the Birmingham Motor Manufacturing and Supply Co in mid-1901.
 William was described as having entered the motor trade a few years before and as being well known in racing circles, and was an ex-winner of the Catford Hill-Climb (on a bicycle).
 The firm used the Rex trademark for their light car, and for their 1.75 hp Rex motorcycle.
 They had their registered office at 189 Broad Street, Birmingham, but their works was in Coventry.

-In March 1902 the assets and goodwill of the company were bought by Allard & Co, who had made a motor tricycle and a light car but had originally manufactured bicycles.
+In March 1902 the assets and goodwill of the company were bought by Allard & Co, founded in 1889 by Frederick W. Allard and George Pilkington, who had made a motor tricycle and a light car but had originally manufactured bicycles.
 In June 1902 they changed their name to the Rex Motor Manufacturing Co.
 Ltd. of Osborne Road, Earlsdon, Coventry.
 They enlarged the factory, and produced a range of three and four wheel cars and motorcycles.
 The founders fell out with the board and left the company in 1911.

 In 1919 Rex Motor Manufacturing Co. merged with Coventry Acme, and by 1921 the two companies were selling Rex-Acme motorcycles.
 Wal Handley then raced Rex-Acme motorcycles, making them famous, and even became a company director, but left in 1928 to ride different machinery.
 Handley rode Blackburne 173 cc singles, and, in 1926, ohv 498 cc V twins.
 The name began to fade, and in 1932 was taken over by side-car manufacturers, Mills-Fullford, who ceased manufacture of Rex-Acme motorcycles in 1933.
 Other famous motorcycle racers that rode Rex-Acme motorcycles were H. G. Tyrell Smith, Arthur Taylor, Charles Needham, Hans Hasenauer, Felice Bonetto, Karl Machu and Otto Cecconi.

 Rex Cars and Tricars

 The "Rex King of British Motor Cars" was exhibited on Stand 20 at the 1901 Crystal Palace motor show.
 This was a 6.5HP 4-seater, but over the next year there were successive power increases and by the Spring 1903 exhibition at the Agricultural Halls the car was available with up to 16HP.
 Their display also showed the 10HP engine, a water-cooled single of their own making with automatic inlet valve.

-In May 1904 the Rexette arrived in the showrooms, marketed as the "King if Little Cars", it was a 5HP tricar with tandem seating with the driver at the back powered through a single rear wheel.
+In May 1904 the Rexette arrived in the showrooms, marketed as the "King of Little Cars", it was a 5HP tricar with tandem seating with the driver at the back powered through a single rear wheel.